jospablo777/Observation-Undersampling-for-Fraud-Prediction/README.md

-# Observation-Undersampling for Fraud Prediction
+# Observation Under-sampling for Fraud Prediction
 ## A Python implementation of the Observation Under-sampling model proposed by Perols et al. (2017)

 ### Background